storacha/specs/w3-blob.md

       {
         "out": {
           "ok": {
-            // result of the add is the content (location) claim
+            // result of the add is the content (location) commitment
             // that is produced as result of "bafy..accept" "site": {
               "ucan/await": [